-- (1) KPMG receives a portion of their fees in Canadian dollars.
-The 2022 figures shown represent the sums paid to KPMG in U.S. and Canadian dollars, which have been converted into U.S. dollars at an exchange rate of C\$1.00 = US\$0.7689, representing Bloomberg's annual average exchange rate for the year ended December 31, 2022. - (2) MNP receives their fees in Canadian dollars.
-The 2021 figures shown represent the sums paid to MNP in Canadian dollars and have been converted into U.S. dollars at an exchange rate of C\$1.00 = US\$0.7978, representing the Bank of Canada's annual average exchange rate for the year ended December 31, 2021. - (3) The aggregate fees billed for annual audit services relating to the audit of the Company. - (4) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements which are not included under the heading "Audit Fees", including interim reviews performed by the auditor, prospectus consent procedures and disbursements related to the audit. - (5) The aggregate fees billed for professional services rendered for tax compliance, tax advice and tax planning, including the preparation of corporate tax returns and general tax advisory services. - (6) The aggregate fees incurred for products and services other than set out under the headings, "Audit Fees", "Audit Related Fees" and "Tax Fees", including translation services related to prospectus filings.
+- (1) The 2023 figures shown represent the sums paid to KPMG in U.S. and Canadian dollars, which have been converted into U.S. dollars at an exchange rate of C\$1.00 = US\$0.7411, representing Bloomberg's annual average exchange rate for the year ended December 31, 2023. - (2) The 2022 figures shown represent the sums paid to KPMG in U.S. and Canadian dollars, which have been converted into U.S. dollars at an exchange rate of C\$1.00 = US\$0.7689, representing Bloomberg's annual average exchange rate for the year ended December 31, 2022. - (3) The aggregate fees billed for annual audit services relating to the audit of the Company.
+(4) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements which are not included under the heading "Audit Fees". - (5) The aggregate fees billed for professional services rendered tax advice and tax planning, including general tax advisory services. - (6) The aggregate fees incurred for products and services other than set out under the headings, "Audit Fees", "Audit Related Fees" and "Tax Fees", including translation services related to prospectus filings.